-If your interest is how to breed snow white Poms and you enjoy a good challenge, you will find information on how to breed the white colored Pomeranian visit our Breeding Colored Poms page by clicking here.
+If your interest is how to breed snow white Poms and you enjoy a good challenge, then the white Pomeranian is for you.

-Many have tried to breed show quality white Pomeranians.
+Many breeders have attempted to breed show quality white Pomeranians.
 The only really successful white breeders have concentrated solely on the white Pom.
 Numerous breeders, over the years have tried and quickly given up on this challenge.

-White to White breedings can quickly produce problems, including Poms whose quality has reverted back to the old style Pomeranian, loss of pigmentation, lacking head and leg coat, poor coat quality and more.
+White to White breedings can quickly produce problems, including Poms whose quality has reverted back to the old style or original Pomeranian type, loss of pigmentation, lacking head and leg coat, poor coat quality and more.

 The early Pomeranian dogs were mostly white colored.
 Unfortunately these dogs were also rather larger than desired and more German Spitz type in appearance than the modern day Pomeranian.
 These larger white dogs had longer, narrow muzzles, lower set tails, flat open coats, bigger ears and were often longer backed than the breed standard demanded.